 The tax implications change depending on which benefit it is and who pays the premium.

-Below is a chart that shows the tax impact of each benefit if the company pays the benefit versus if the employee pays the benefit.
+Below is a chart that shows the tax impact of each benefit if the company pays the premium versus if the employee pays the premium.

 If the company pays the premium for life insurance, accidental death & dismemberment, dependant life insurance or critical illness, the premium amount should be allocated as a taxable benefit on the employees’ T4 each year.